netfun81/w9wm-mod/README.md

 ------------------------------------------------------------------------
 1. Updated with latest patches and a Makefile that will compile
 2. Make most windows open fully instead of just showing a cursor
-3. Windows key + left click desktop for applications menu from $HOME/.w9wmrc
+3. Middle click desktop for applications menu from $HOME/.w9wmrc
-4. Windows key + Middle click desktop for virtual desktop menu
+4. Right click desktop for system menu
-5. Right click desktop for system menu
+5. Windows key + Left click desktop for virtual desktop menu
 6. Windows key + Tab to cycle between apps

 ------------------------------------------------------------------------